 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22118):

 An AP shall maintain for each currently associated STA a Power Management status that indicates in which power management mode the STA is currently operating.
 APs that implement and signal their support of APSD shall maintain for each currently associated STA an APSD and an access policy status that indicates whether the STA is presently using APSD and shall maintain the schedule (if any) for the STA.
 An AP shall, depending on the power management mode of the STA, temporarily buffer BUs destined to the STA.
 An AP implementing APSD shall, if a STA is using APSD and is in PS mode, temporarily buffer BUs destined to that STA.
 No BUs addressed directly to STAs operating in the active mode shall be buffered for power management reasons.
-An HE AP should not transmit to an HE STA if the STA might be unavailable, as defined in 26.8.4.4 (TWT Information frame exchange for flexible wake time), 26.14.1 (Intra-PPDU power save for non-AP HE STAs), 26.14.3 (Opportunistic power save), unless the transmission is solicited by the STA.
+An HE AP should not transmit to an HE STA if the STA might be unavailable, as defined in 26.8.4.4 (TWT Information frame exchange for flexible wake time), , and 26.14.3 (Opportunistic power save), unless the transmission is solicited by the STA.(#22118)

 Change items f) and g) in the 2nd paragraph as follows: